solidcode747/Cloud-Network/README.md

 # Cloud Network
-# This is a collection of Linux scripts and Ansible Scripts to make a Virtual Network with 3 DVWA servers.
+# This is a collection of Ansible Scripts to make a Virtual Network with 3 DVWA servers.

 ## Automated ELK Stack Deployment